 Now, her buy buttons to have fun CTAs like “get motivated” and “embrace badassery” that better align with her offerings and take customers directly to the checkout page.

 How to add buy buttons to your website

 You can add buy buttons to your site in a matter of minutes.

-- You’ll be able to track payments and fulfill product orders through shipping and pickup.
+You’ll be able to track payments and fulfil product orders through shipping and pickup.
 Your customers don’t need an account or special app to pay.